nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. **Make `NAME` field less restrictive**: Currently, only alphanumeric characters are permitted, which means names like "Ernst & Young" and "UI/UX developer" cannot be accurately represented.
 We plan to expand the set of special characters allowed in the `NAME` field to support a wider range of company names and applications.

-2. **Make Index error message clearer**: Currently, the `withdraw` command gives an error message of "Index is not a non-zero unsigned integer." when an incorrect company or application index is supplied.
+2. **Fix inconsistencies and improve clarity of error messages**: Currently, the `withdraw` command gives an error message of "Index is not a non-zero unsigned integer." when an incorrect company or application index is supplied.
 We plan to make this message clearer by changing it to "Index is not a positive integer".
+When an empty string is passed into the text field, the current error message is "Invalid command format!", this can be made clearer by displaying "Please input a command" instead.
+For any invalid or unknown commands, a suggestion to view help will also be displayed to improve user experience.
+When "0" is passed as an index, the currently displayed generic error message "Invalid command format" will also be modified to "Please provide a valid positive integer as company index!" for improved clarity.
+When an excessively large number is passed as an index, the currently displayed generic error message "Invalid command format" will also be modified to "Index is too large!
+Should not exceed [list size]." for improved clarity.

 3. **Improved `edit` command**: Currently, the `edit` command does not check if the user is trying to do a redundant edit (eg: changing the email to the same email), which may result in error-prone users (when trying do a minor update like `PHONE: 98765432 -> 98675432`) mistakenly thinking that they have edited the selected company correctly.
 In addition, after